-Meditating: A daily meditation practice, for even 10 minutes a day, helps reset your body’s autonomic stress response, which can help to improve sleep, reduce pain, enhance mood, and foster a better sense of well-being.
+A daily meditation practice, for even just a few minutes a day, helps reset your body’s autonomic stress response, which can help to improve sleep, reduce pain, enhance mood, and foster a better sense of well-being.

 As we prepare for another Thanksgiving holiday in the US, it’s my wish that gratitude and all its benefits be present in your life and the lives of those you care about.
 And I wish you and yours a very happy and healthy Thanksgiving.

 We are here for you, and we want to help.

 Our goal is to return you to optimal health as soon as possible.
 To schedule an appointment please call: 703-532-4892 x2